-Two N.P.T. conduit connections are provided for power and signal wiring to the actuator.
-The 1/2" conduit is provided for signal wiring connections, and the 1" conduit is provided for power and auxiliary switch connections.
+Two 1" N.P.T. conduit connections are provided for power and signal wiring to the actuator.
 A sealant must be used on threaded conduit connections to keep moisture out.
 Conduits should be routed from below the actuator so that condensation and other contaminants entering the conduit cannot enter the actuator.